followthemoney/vessel_research/README.md

 ## Global Fishing Watch

 A very useful source is [Global Fishing Watch](https://globalfishingwatch.org), an NGO/platform with AIS data, SAR imagery and information on vessel ownership and events (like loitering, encounters, port visits, AIS gaps).
-There are some helpful functions available in [gwf.py](src/gfw.py) to query the GFW API (documentation).
+There are some helpful functions available in [gwf.py](src/gfw.py) to query the GFW API (documentation) and I have provided [an example notebook](notebooks/example.ipynb).
 You need to [get an API key](https://globalfishingwatch.org/our-apis/) and add that to an environment file (e.g. .env file in the root folder) in order for it to work.
 This code is work in progress and will - hopefully - result in a full-fledged Python library.

 There are a few functions available for now:
 1. get_vessels: finds vessels based on MMSI, name or IMO